vincent-isaac/FindingMarginalDistributions/README.md

 # Aim :

-To fit marginal distributions and correation coefficient of joint probability mass funcition of two dimensional random variables
+To find marginal distributions and correation coefficient of joint probability mass funcition of two dimensional random variables

 # Software required :